6 Comments

 RE: PQ 4.
 I played this in 1998 or 1999 and haven’t played it since.
 Your review echoes my recollection: it was pretty fun and followed the Police Quest format before going off the rails at the end.
 I remember my mom hearing the Nazi character drop an F-bomb, which raised an eyebrow, but I was 17 or 18 at the time so she didn’t make me turn it off (though I did apologize).
 It’s a shame because as a Police Quest game, it did what Police Quest games are supposed to do…and did it better than PQ 3.

 I appreciate your nuanced look at the game’s “problematic” elements, and I’m glad you chide the Digital Antiquarian.
-He always drops his hectoring and obnoxious political views into his reviews which just makes the blog more about HIM than what he’s reviewing.
-Very annoying.
+He tends to pepper his write-ups with his own political views which just makes the blog more about HIM than what he’s reviewing.
 And with regards to this particular game, maybe LA WAS a crime-infested shithole at the time this game was developed and released?
-Maybe it actually is true to life in a way that a guy (Jimmy from the Digital Antiquarian) who lives in Denmark can’t understand because he never experienced it?
+Maybe it actually is true to life in a way that a guy who lives in Denmark can’t understand?

 Looking forward I to digging deeper through your archives.
 Take care George.